ari-sym/bot-amenity-java/README.md

 This is a template repository to be used by the [ProfServ team](https://perzoinc.atlassian.net/wiki/spaces/PS/overview) to create new Java Bots.

-To use this template, replace all instances of `#template#` in this repository by your bot name.
+To use this template, replace all instances of `amenity-java` in this repository by your bot name.

 Please, read our [Best Practices](https://perzoinc.atlassian.net/wiki/spaces/PS/pages/2242905098/Best+Practices) before contributing.